 Anyhow, I learned much about the UBC strategy and architecture from this conversation with Will.
 Sorry it took so long to post!
 I might have a few more interviews lingering in the archives.

-The post "An Interview with the Wiki Gardener" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2014/01/an-interview-with-the-wiki-gardener/) on January 8, 2014.
+The post "An Interview with the Wiki Gardener" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2014/01/an-interview-with-the-wiki-gardener/) on January 8, 2014.